 Over the years the TASO IRC has reviewed and approved 269 researches.

-TASO REC is composed of Twelve (12) members including alternates appointed by the Executive Director with;
+TASO IRC is composed of twelve (12) members including alternates appointed by the Executive Director with

-- Varying academic and professional backgrounds.
-(Doctors, Statisticians, Social Scientists, Sociologists, health Planning Specialists, Public health Specialists, Nursing Officers, Behavioral Specialists, Laboratory Technologists) with respect to gender, race and cultural background sufficient enough to cater for both scientific and non-scientific views.
+- Varying academic and professional backgrounds (Doctors, Statisticians, Social scientists, sociologists and health planning specialists, public health specialists, nursing officers, behavioral specialists, laboratory technologist) with respect to gender, race and cultural background sufficient enough to cater for both scientific and non-scientific reviews.

 - All the members are trained in basic research ethics.
-There is a community representative who reflects the values of the research community and the community from which the research subjects are drawn.
-TASO REC may, at its discretion, invite individuals with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the REC.
+We have a community representative who reflects the values of the research community and the community from which the research subjects are drawn.
+TASO IRC may, at its discretion, invite individuals with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the IRC.

 - Inclusion of non-affiliated members who are not otherwise affiliated with the institution and who are not part of the immediate family of a person who is affiliated with the institution.

-The Office is run by an Administrator who handles the day to day affairs of the REC and serves as an ex-officio on the committee.
+The office is run by an administrator who handles the day to day affairs of the IRC and serves as an ex-officio on the committee.

-TASO Research Ethics Committee requirements - In order for REC to approve research under these regulations, the committee must determine that the requirements are satisfied; otherwise the research cannot be approved.
+In order for an IRC to approve research under these regulations, the committee must determine that the following requirements are satisfied; otherwise the research cannot be approved: TASO research requirements.

 Determine that the principal investigator and all other investigators of the proposed research activity have met all current educational requirements, trained and experienced to conduct the research.